lgbarrere/CCCharles-Random/README.md

 The currently used UE4SS version UE4SS_v3.0.1-98-g5c1bfc4.zip comes from [the experimental RE-UE4SS](https://github.com/UE4SS-RE/RE-UE4SS/releases/tag/experimental).

 ## Current features
-### Blueprints
-All items from missions and items on the ground (mainly scraps) are randomized.
+All items from missions and items on the ground (mainly scraps) are randomized by Mod Blueprints.
 The randomization logic is a work in progress, no randomization option is available for the moment.

-### C++
-APCpp is used to send a checked location to the Archipelago server or to receive items from any world.
+APCpp is used with C++ to send a checked location to the Archipelago server or to receive items from any world.
 A consolidation of the code is in progress.

-### Utility Tools
-To make the modding easier to develop, an Overlay has been added and can be displayed by pressing "F1" while playing.
+For developpers, a **Mod Debug Tool** is available to make the modding easier to develop, an Overlay has been added and can be displayed by pressing "F1" while playing.
 The Overlay gives a list of useful shortcuts to test newly added features (speed boost, teleportation, item swap, ...).

 ## Recommendations